jgkiang/Project-2-The-Movie-Biz/README.md

 PROPOSAL

-We intend to determine how much an Oscar win or nomination effects future theatrical box office numbers.
-And have these numbers been impacted by the decreasing popularity of awards shows over time?
-We may also explore the effect of critic ratings (from IMDB or MetaCritic) and whether there is any correlation between those ratings and Oscar wins and/or box office numbers.
+We want to explore the relationship between movie Metacritic scores and box office numbers / Oscar nominations and wins.
+Is there any correlation between a film's score and how much money they make?
+And can the score even predict an Oscar win?

 EXTRACT